ShahnamFeyzian/Software-Engineering-1-Course-Projects-S2024/README.md

 ## Assignment 7: Auction Matching

 In this assignment, we were supposed to add a new feature to the `TinyME` application.
 The new feature was to add an auction mechanism to the application.
 For more information, please refer to the description file in the `A7` folder.

+## Assignment 8: Improving Design

+In this assignment, we were supposed to improve the design of the `TinyME` application.
+The design was supposed to be improved in a way that the existing tests would not fail.
+For more information, please refer to the description file in the `A8` folder.
+All the changes and improvements are in the report file in the `A8` folder.